-All new hires in the bargaining unit shall be informed by the Director of Human Resources or designee, at the time of hire, that an Agency Shop Agreement is in effect for their classification, by providing a copy of this Agreement, the Memorandum of Understanding and a form, mutually developed between the City and the Association that outlines the employee's choices under the Agency Shop Agreement.
-The employee shall be provided thirty (30) calendar days from the date of hire to elect their choice and provide a signed copy of that choice to the Director of Human Resources.
-Deductions under this Agency Shop Agreement for new hires will start with the first full payroll period beginning thirty (30) days after the new hire submits their selection to the
+All new hires in the bargaining unit shall be informed by the Human Resources Director or designee, at the time of hire, that an Agency Shop Agreement is in effect for their classification, by providing a copy of this Agreement, the Memorandum of Understanding and a form, mutually developed between the City and the Association that outlines the employee's choices under the Agency Shop Agreement.
+The employee shall be provided thirty (30) calendar days from the date of hire to elect their choice and provide a signed copy of that choice to the Human Resources Director.
+Deductions under this Agency Shop Agreement for new hires will start with the first full payroll period beginning thirty (30) days after the new hire submits his/her selection to the Human Resources Director.
+The Association may request to meet with new hires at a time and place mutually agreed upon between the City and the Association.